JCISD bus drivers run normal routes to show students how much they're missed

 Driver Lisa Anders says her heart is happy after running Wednesday's route.
 “It just warms your heart knowing the kids really miss you.
 Seeing the kids, knowing they’re OK and happy and excited to see me - that makes me feel good.”

 It is the policy of the Board of Education not to discriminate on the basis of Protected Classes in its educational programs and activities and employment.
-Protected Classes generally include race, color, national origin, sex (including sexual orientation or transgender identity), disability, age, religion, height, weight, marital status, military status, ancestry, genetic information and such others as are defined in federal or state law.
+Protected Classes generally include race, color, national origin, sex (including sexual orientation or gender identity), disability, age, religion, height, weight, marital status, military status, ancestry, genetic information and such others as are defined in federal or state law.
 More detailed information can be found in the Board of Education Policies on this website.
 Inquiries and complaints regarding discrimination in programming and employment may be referred to any of the following: Catherine Brechtelsbauer, Director of Human Resources and Legal Services, 517.768.5155; Mark Pogliano, Principal, Jackson Area Career Center, 517.768.5100; Amy Rogers, Principal, Lyle Torrant and Kit Young Centers, 517.787.8910.